 When you are discharged from hospital you may find that you are still coughing up phlegm or mucus.
 This is normal after a respiratory infection like COVID-19 (coronavirus).
 Do some exercises to clear the phlegm from your lungs.
 This will improve your lung condition.

 Doing some exercises to expand your lungs will help your recovery by:

 - increasing the amount of air inside your lungs

-- improving the strength of your muscles which you use to breathe
+- improving the strength of your muscles that you use to breathe

 - helping to clear phlegm and mucus from your lungs